agriculturegovau/agds-next/README.md

 ## Contributing

 > [!IMPORTANT]
-> Do not use agency data when contributing to this open-source repository.
+> Do not use agency data when working in any Github repository.

 ### System dependencies